pseusys/SeasideVPN/README.md

 There are some important notes and conditions that must be fulfilled in order for system to work as expected:

 - Viridian packets must not exceed 65495 bytes (that is max UDP packet size minus overflow for encryption).
+- Whirlpool nodes can't maintain more than 65533 viridians (due to the whirlpool node architecture).

 ## Data, connections and protocols